-Your Desk Receptionist will have you fill out your registration card, sign for your room and mail keys, and then hand you the keys to your room and mailbox.
+Your Desk Receptionist will have you fill out your registration card and sign for your mail key.
 Once you have done this, you are checked into your hall and can begin to move in your belongings.

 How do I send packages to my room before I check in?

 Residence Hall - Room Number

 4400 Massachusetts Avenue, NW

-Please note for academic year student deliveries, we cannot begin accepting packages for the Fall 2013 semester until Tuesday, August 13, 2013.
+we cannot begin accepting packages for the Fall 2017 semester until Monday, August 14.
 Any delivery attempts prior to this date will be refused for storage space reasons.

-Does Housing and Dining Programs provide cleaning equipment and supplies for residents?
+Do you provide cleaning equipment and supplies for residents?

 How many laundry machines are on each floor and how much do they cost?

-Each floor of the residence halls has approximately three washing machines and three to four driers.
-Each wash cycle costs $1.50 and each dry cycle costs $1.50.
+Each floor of the residence halls has approximately two-three washers and dryers.
+Each wash cycle costs $1.75 and each dry cycle costs $1.75.
 On-campus laundry machines operate on

-How does eSuds work?
+How does Laundry Alerts work?

 American University students can check the status of all on-campus laundry machines by using the

 Who do I call for issues with laundry?